bokeh/bokeh/sphinx/source/docs/user_guide/concepts.rst

     attributes and serialize themselves to JSON.
 Most of the models are very simple and usually consist of only a few property attributes and no methods.
-    You can configure the attributes of those models either by setting them when creating a model, or later by setting attribute values on the model object.
+    You can configure the attributes of those models either by setting them when creating a model or later by setting attribute values on the model object.

 You can access all low-level ``model`` objects through Bokeh's |bokeh.models|
 interface.